wp-plugins/custom-post-types-relationships-cptr/readme.txt

 == Frequently Asked Questions ==

-= How do i display the related posts then? =
+= How do I display the related posts then? =

 Check http://www.cssigniter.com/ignite/custom-post-relationships/ for info on how to display your related posts.